 This operation may seem trivial, but it is not.
 Putting enough acid, so the entire face area is covered is important.

-Once you have started the application, it is good to do everything at once to have a uniform result and to start counting the minutes correctly.
+Once you start the application, do everything at once to have a uniform result and start counting the minutes correctly.

-Put enough acid to fill more or less two gauze folded in two as in the photo above.
-And follow the next steps: (I’ll then make a video using gauze with water to show the movements, but it’s very intuitive)
+Put enough acid to fill two gauzes folded as in the photo above.
+And follow the next steps: it’s very intuitive.